Virginia Tech® home

 • Be aware: Some websites with free services might also offer services for a fee.
 Career and Professional Development does NOT endorse any fee-based services.

-Allow about 45 minutes to an hour to complete this self-assessment.
+Allow about 45 to 60 minutes to complete this self-assessment.
 You CAN stop and start the process; you don't need to complete the assessment all in one sitting.

-• Begin with Step 1 and complete the Personality, Interests, Skills, and Values assessments.
+• In TypeFocus, begin with Step 1 and complete the Personality, Interests, Skills, and Values assessments.

 • When you submit your responses for each of the assessments, you will immediately receive feedback.
 Take time to reflect on the information provided.